-A separation agreement is very often used by spouses/partners if they are proposing to separate for a period of time before starting divorce proceedings.
-This would be very useful if you were considering getting divorced after separating for two years - one of the grounds on which a divorce may be granted.
-It will allow you to sort out the finances at the start of the separation before divorce proceedings can be issued.
+A separation agreement is very often used by spouses/ partners if they are proposing to separate for a period of time before starting divorce proceedings.
+This could be very useful if you as it will allow you to sort out the finances at the start of the separation before divorce proceedings are be issued by either party.
 For many it is a comfort to know these matters are agreed in advance of any formal process.

-This agreement, often referred to as a deed of separation, generally sets out that the parties are separated and will divorce (or apply for a dissolution) after two years and in the meantime, they have agreed how their assets should be divided.
+This agreement, often referred to as a deed of separation, generally sets out that the parties are separated and in the meantime, they have agreed how their assets should be divided.